stueyG1t/PGCert/index.md

 width="300"
 loading="lazy"
 />
 A core part of my practice involves teaching students how to utilise tools like Copilot and other digital technologies to support their everyday learning.
-This trflects my own practice.
+Generative Artifical Intelligence (Gen AI) is rapidly becoming a widely adopted tool in everyday life.
+It is inline with PSF K2 to help students to learn how to appropriately use this tool to support their studies and as a subject in its own right.
+This reflects my own practice.
 For example, when I was running an Excel tutorial and discovered that key learning materials had been deprecated, I used Copilot in real-time to generate a new learning activity based on prompts that students helped craft.
 This turned what could've been a failure into a moment of digital empowerment.
 Students saw that a lack of knowledge wasn't a dead end it was an opportunity for collaboration, experimentation, and co-creation.

 Copilot excels in many areas particularly as a personal tutor or coach.
-Its ability to understand natural language, propose ideas, and reframe problems makes it particularly useful for students with lower confidence or those from non-traditional learning backgrounds.
+Its ability to understand natural language, propose ideas, and reframe problems makes it very useful for students with lower confidence or those from non-traditional learning backgrounds.
+This reflects PSF V2 to help ensure the equity of access to opportunity.
 But it's not without constraints.
 Enterprise-level censorship, hallucinations, and limited philosophical depth can frustrate more advanced users.
 In particular, Microsoft has implemented filters in Copilot that block certain terms from being used, such as those associated with violence, politics, or elections, which can hinder academic inquiry in higher education (Field, 2024).
 In terms of ethical use, Copilot's cheerful tone sometimes masks a lack of clarity about its boundaries, and it can become evasive when questioned about deeper topics.

 Additionally I am implementing SCIM (System for Cross-domain Identity Management) and LTI (Learning Tools Interoperability) integrations to ensure improved access to LinkedIn Learning across Moodle.
-This technical foundation is helpinh embed digital learning more meaningfully within the student experience.
+This technical foundation is helping embed digital learning more meaningfully within the student experience.
+Whilst a technical activity the integration into Moodle is supportive of PSF A2 as the students all use Moodle as do their tutors and it is appropriate to use this somewhat familiar environment as a bridge to new learning.
+Students and tutors will have fewer steps to access the leanring mateirals of LinkedIn Learning by it being embedded in Moodle.
+As Moodle is the preferred learning environment at the institution it makes sense to remove barriers to uptake to more resources by simplying the access to them.
+SCIM will mean that students will have smoother access to LinkedIn LEarning materials but also, tutors will be able to track learning in the Moodle system, along side their own materials that they are teaching with.

 In the development of the Digital Backpack I have been working cross-institutionally to address a critical gap in student skills assessment (Jisc, 2019).
 The project reflects my ability to manage complex TEL initiatives aligned with both pedagogical goals and institutional strategy.
 Through iterative consultation, I ensured the design was both pedagogically robust and operationally feasible.
+The assessment is an important starting point in making sure that learners receive the right support and guidance (PSF A4) to develop their digital skills.
+Confidence building is a key part of my work in teaching digital skills.
+The Digital Backpack is an extension of confidence measuring that I use in my workshops.
+One of my teaching observers has remarked "Starting the session with an individual confidence-level test is a great way to encourage people to think about their prior knowledge".
+The Digital Backpack will encourage further more detailed reflection to help students recognise the areas they need to address.

+ I have learnt that it is very difficult to combat subjectivitity in teh development of assessment tools, such as these.
+We all have biases but I feel by engaging with students and colleage in the development process I have the best chance of reducing their impact.
+The Digital Backpack is in its first interation and I am keen to emphasise that there is much to be learnt and gathering and acting on the lessons will ensure that the tool becomes more finissed and mroe useful.

 Increasingly I champion Markdown as core TEL production tool.
 Markdown is one of the oldest and most robust text formats available and has particular value in education because of its accessibility, structure, and long-term archival viability.
 As Oelen and Auer (Oelen and Auer, 2019) note, <q>"it is possible to create presentation slides without the need of visual interaction, making it suitable for non-sighted users,"</q> highlighting Markdown's compatibility with screen readers and keyboard-only navigation.
 Unfortunately, Microsoft's broader ecosystem isn't Markdown-friendly.
 Word and Teams, for instance, don't offer clean Markdown workflows, which can present real limitations when working with screen readers or preparing structured content for future reuse.

 [↑ Back to top](#introduction)

-## Reflective Area 2 – Learning, Teaching and Assessment (PSF A1, A2, A3, K2, K3, V1, V2)
+## Reflective Area 2 – Learning, Teaching and Assessment

 <img
 class="align-left"